To the Members of PBM Polytex Limited

 Report on Other Legal and Regulatory Requirements

 h.
-With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rule 2014 in our opinionand to the best of our information and according to the explanations given to us:

 "Annexure A" to the Independent Auditors' Report

-According to information and explanation given to us Physical verification ofinventories has been conducted in reasonable interval by the Management and no materialdiscrepancies were noticed on physical verification during the year.
+2. According to information and explanation given to us Physical verification ofinventories has been conducted at reasonable interval by the Management and no materialdiscrepancies were noticed on physical verification during the year.

-4. In our opinion and according to the information and explanations given to us thecompany has not granted loan or given guarantee orprovided security as provided in thesection 185 and 186 of the Companies Act 2013 In respect of loans investmentsguarantees and security.
+4. In our opinion and according to the information and explanations given to us thecompany has complied with provisions of section 185 and 186 of the Companies Act 2013 inrespect of making investments.
+The company has not granted loan or given guarantee orprovided security as provided in section 185 and 186 of the Companies Act 2013.

 5. According to information and explanation given to us the Company has not acceptedany deposits from the public and hence the directives issued by the Reserve Bank of Indiaand the provisions of Sections 73 to 76 or any other relevant provisions of the Act andthe Companies (Acceptance of Deposit) Rules 2015 with regard to the deposits acceptedfrom the public are not applicable.

 6. The Central Government has prescribed maintenance of Cost Records under section148(1) of the Companies Act 2013 in respect of manufacturing activities of the company.We have broadly reviewed the accounts and the records of the company in this connectionand are of opinion that prima facie the prescribed accounts and records have been madeand maintained.
 We have not however made a detailed examination of the same.